andersgong/fluffos/docs/build.md

     $ cmake ..
     $ make install

-    # 4. find the two built binary and websocket www directory in ./bin/
+    # 4. find the two built binary in bin/driver and bin/portbind

 Packages